Make this fig & walnut baked brie recipe in puff pastry for a delicious fall appetizer. It’s very simple to put together, but looks so impressive!

 - Place the brie in the middle of the puff pastry circle, scraped side up.

-- Top brie with fig spread and walnuts.
+- Top brie with fig spread, walnuts, and fresh thyme.

 - Put 1 egg and 1 teaspoon water in a small bowl.
 Whisk to combine.